91Ƭ

 Retailers leverage sales and promotions during peak demand periods, often at the end of the month or year when revenue pressure is high.
 By creating a sense of urgency and scarcity through limited-time offers, they tap into consumer psychology to drive sales.

-What strategies can you recommend to help consumers make more thoughtful and informed decisions during major shopping events?
+What strategies can help consumers make more thoughtful and informed decisions during major shopping events?

 Make future pain present.
 Visualize the effort required to earn the money for a purchase by considering how many hours or days of work it would take.
 Shift your mindset from a future perspective to a present one to better assess the true cost.